rodyuzuriaga/Get-full-version-of-StarUML-6.2.2-Remove-Watermark/README.md

 ## 3. Extract `app.asar`
 To access the files needed to modify the license and export settings, extract the `app.asar` file.

 Navigate to the StarUML directory.
-By default, it’s located at:
+By default, it's located at:

 - **Windows**: `C:/Program Files/StarUML/resources`
 - **MacOS**: `/Applications/StarUML.app/Contents/Resources`